Find the right ELD solution for your business

 Find your company’s ideal ELD solution

-Many companies are seeing similar benefits through compliance by working with a provider to incorporate highly secure IoT solutions.
+Many companies are seeing similar benefits through compliance by working with a provider to incorporate IoT solutions backed by highly secure cybersecurity solutions.
 California Freight used AT&T tablet devices equipped with AT&T Fleet Complete® to build a recording structure that not only meets ELD requirements, but improves their efficiency.
 This connected platform can boost carriers’ operational performance while giving them a selection of GPS tracking and management solutions from which to choose based on their business needs.

 In another scenario, B&P Enterprises used AT&T Fleet Complete® to drastically reduce their Department of Transportation (DOT) violation fines by almost 80% in a 3 year period and save over $86,000 on their insurance in the first year of the service.